novucs/factions-top/core/src/main/resources/readme.txt

 - - rank-placeholder: The text to replace in the original chat format.
 - - rank-found: How the placeholder should look when a rank is found.
 - - rank-not-found: How the placeholder should look when a rank is NOT found.
+- placeholders: MVdWPlaceholderAPI settings.
+- - faction-not-found: What to replace with when no faction is found.
+- - enabled-ranks: The ranks to be loaded into the MVdWPlaceholderAPI.
 - database: Various database settings, MySQL and H2 are supported.
 - - persist-interval: Millis between database updates.
 - - persist-factions: Saves factions in database for websites to parse.